nicholaswmin/fsm/README.md

 > allow transitioning from one `state` to another, if allowed.

-These are automatically created & named using the provided transition names.
+The transition methods are named after the provided transitions.
 This renders an expressive & domain-specific API.

 For example, this: